#6: "Color of the Year"

 At the end of 2025, Pantone announced that their 2026 Color of the Year is “Cloud Dancer” (PANTONE 11-4201).
 The company described it as “a lofty white that serves as a symbol of calming influence in a society rediscovering the value of quiet reflection.”
 From this alone, we should have known how the year was going to unfold.

-Well, depending on how you look at it—one could say, similarly to my argument on Black, that Pantone chose a color that is often seen as colorless—or perhaps, the reflection of every color.
+Similar to my post on Black, one could say White is interpreted as colorless—or perhaps, the reflection of every color.
 This reflects an entrenched societal understanding of “white(ness)”.
 Today, white has become the returning wave; supremacists, furniture, nationalism, toes, bigotry, bed sheets, “history”—HA!
 “History,” that which we understand through imperialism and colonialism.
-As Laurie Pressman, vice president of the Pantone Color Institute, asserted that the chosen color “reflects what people are looking for.”
+Laurie Pressman, vice president of the Pantone Color Institute, asserted that the chosen color “reflects what people are looking for.”
 Who are you referring to?
 Because it’s certainly not me.

-In all fairness, it's an ode to quiet luxury—the temporal forecast of aristocratic approval that dates to slavery.
-Now that’s quiet luxury—reaping the benefits of your wealth while trampling on their backs in anger.
-The choice of white is a nod to certain existing ideals.
+In all fairness, the shade is a nod to the rise of “quiet luxury”—the temporal forecast of aristocratic approval that dates back to slavery.
+Now that’s quiet luxury—reaping the benefits of your wealth while trampling on others backs in the name of power.
 Not more than a year ago, Donald Trump revoked all DEI initiatives.
-Affirmative action no longer exists; a system that enabled the majority African Americans to become educated, unlike their ancestors, who were punished for reading.
+Affirmative action no longer exists; a system that aided the majority African Americans to become educated, unlike their ancestors, who were punished for reading.
 We're still being pushed off the sidewalk.
-What Pantone failed to tell you—while you buy your next “Cloud Dancer” Blazer from Zara—is that this whiteness, this wave of restrictive ideology, has plagued the lives of your friends and family members of color.
-That is, in “Trump’s America,” we have become the butt of your jokes, the band-aid to your worries, the slave to your master; as Toni Morrison bravely put it, “the very serious function of racism is distraction.
+What Pantone failed to tell you—while you buy your next “quiet luxury” blazer from Zara—is that this whiteness, this sinister wave, has plagued the lives of your friends and family members of color.
+That is, in “Trump’s America,” we have become the butt of your jokes, the band-aid to your worries, the slave to your master; as Toni Morrison succinctly put it, “the very serious function of racism is distraction.

 The color white is not colorless but rather a reflection of the colors around it.
 In theory, it is an achromatic color, so yes, it technically lacks color—but let's probe further.
 White has often symbolized peace, purity, and cleanliness.
 I’m going to tell you now, “Please stop doing this.”
-This interpretation alone has scarred history in the name of cleanliness.”
+This interpretation alone has scarred history in the name of “cleanliness.”
 It’s because of this that wedding dresses are white, that the antediluvian concept of virginity still upholds, it’s the reason why people insist on becoming a “clean girl,” why we still assume sobriety is the act of becoming clean.
-More importantly, it has become the divide that separates color as a thing that requires sterilization.
-Funnily, what we understand as white “light” and “noise” is a mixture of red, blue and green light working together to illuminate whiteness.
+More importantly, it functions to sterilize color..
+Funnily, what we understand as white “light” and/or “noise” is a mixture of red, blue and green working together.
 White is the color that penetrates our everyday lives, through imposed societal standards, racial entitlement and the concept of invisible labor while neglecting the colors that make up all its frequency.

 We should be cautious in how we discuss white.
 Yes, it is a color that signifies openness—that is, it invites reflection, clears the mind, and offers a new perspective entirely.
 I want to emphasize that there is nothing wrong with the color white, nor is there anything wrong with white people (we've covered this... the distraction thing...).
-But there is humility in recognising that whiteness is the shield that has always protected privilege.
+But it is paramount that one recognizes whiteness as a shield protecting privilege.
 Although Pantone encourages us to become tranquil and enjoy quiet luxury, we should pause to consider what that truly means—what it genuinely implies: the color white, a reflector of colors, seeking to 'cleanse' them of their 'impurities’.
 Are people truly seeking a color that has overshadowed their lives?
-No, because whiteness has hindered their lives all along.

 Comments